As Texas Endures Flood, Salvage Issues Remain

-If the insurance company pays a claim on a salvage or nonrepairable motor vehicle and the owner retains the motor vehicle as a part of the settlement, the owner must obtain a Nonrepairable or Salvage Motor Vehicle Title before selling or otherwise transferring ownership of the salvage or nonrepairable motor vehicle.
+Suppose the insurance company pays a claim on a salvage or nonrepairable motor vehicle, and the owner retains the motor vehicle as a part of the settlement.
+In that case, the owner must obtain a Nonrepairable or Salvage Motor Vehicle Title before selling or otherwise transferring ownership of the salvage or nonrepairable motor vehicle.
 In this instance, the insurance company is required to submit an Owner Retained Report (Form VTR 436) to the TxDMV stating that the insurance company paid a claim on the motor vehicle and has not acquired ownership of the motor vehicle.

 The insurance company must submit Form VTR-436 before the 31st day after the date of the payment of the claim.
 Once the form is received by TxDMV, it is typically processed within 10 business days.